 The reality is that there are no meaningful guarantees in Marketing, insofar as getting good results is concerned (as opposed to simply "doing stuff").
 And anyone who tells you otherwise is selling you a bill-of-goods.
 It's nothing more than cheap insurance - worthless when you go to make a claim.
 Ponder this: If you're only willing to pay for a set appointment, and you refuse to pay just for the effort, what's to stop the agency from bribing your prospects with $250 for a half hour of their time to hear your pitch (after which they will NOT buy), charging you $500, and pocketing the difference?
 (Nothing.)
 And he'll do it because you can't incentivize him enough to risk his business on your promise to pay!
 And if you think that setting "lead qualification criteria" is going to help, and you're only going to pay for leads that meet it, think again.
 That agency is far more experienced in gaming the system than you'll ever be.
 And they'll be happy to take your money until you get tired of receiving bad leads.
 Ultimately, the sad truth is that just because you have to offer your customers a guarantee doesn't mean your Marketing vendor can or should offer you one.
 But if you insist on it?
 Consider yourself warned.

 And the games Marketing experts play to rip you off are endless.
 Do you want to get a page #1 rank on Google?
 It's easy - as long as you define your geographic market small enough.
 Do you want to get a better response to your emails?
 It's easy - as long as you're willing to get your domain tagged as a spammer.
 Do you want to get a higher PPC response?
-It's easy - as long as you're willing and able to outbid your competitor, to the point of losing money on every sale.
+It's easy - as long as you're willing and able to outbid your competitor, to the point where you're losing money on every sale.

 In fact, they even teach this stuff in school.
-Kids today can get a degree in Social Media Marketing, and never take a course on Sales.
+College students today can get a degree in Social Media Marketing, and never take a course on Sales.
 They can major in Web site design, and never learn what a close rate is.
 And they can know everything there is to know about A/B testing, and know nothing about persuasion.

 Welcome to the new Marketing Matrix.